discordjs/guide/guide/popular-topics/errors.md

 ### Path

 The path is another helpful piece of information.
 The path tells you where you tried to execute an action.
 We cannot possibly cover all API paths, but they are usually very descriptive.
-For example, in our example above, the path tells us we are first in the channels path, then judging by the id after it, we can see we got a specific channel.
+In the example above, the path tells us we are first in the channels path, then judging by the id after it, we can see we got a specific channel.
 After the `/api/v7/channels/638200642359525387` we can see that we get the `messages` of that channel, and in the same way we saw before, we see we try to access a specific message by id; however, we gave it an invalid id, which is the origin of the message.

 ### Code